 - 6 RAT programs and examples

-- 7 Remote Access Trojan threats
+- 7 Dealing with Remote Access Trojan threats

 RAT software tools and APTs

 RATs are tools that are usually used in a stealth type of hacker attack, which is called an Advanced Persistent Threat, or APT.
 This type of intrusion is not focused on damaging information or raiding computers quickly for data.
-Instead, APTs consist of regular visits to your network that can last over years.
+Instead, APTs consist of regular visits to your network that can last for years.
 RATs can also be used to reroute traffic through your company network to mask illegal activities.
 Some hacker groups, predominantly in China, have even created a hacker network that runs through the corporate networks of the world and they rent out access to this cybercrime highway to other hackers.
 This is called the “terracotta VPN” and it is facilitated by RATs.

 RATs have quietly been around for more than a decade.
-The technology was discovered to have played a part in extensive looting of US technology by Chinese hackers back in 2003.
+The technology was discovered to have played a part in the extensive looting of US technology by Chinese hackers back in 2003.
 The Pentagon launched an investigation, called Titan Rain, which discovered data theft from US defense contractors, with development and classified testing data being transferred to locations in China.

 You may recall the US East Coast power grid shutdowns of 2003 and 2008.
 These were also traced back to China and were also facilitated by RATs.
 In short, a hacker who can get a RAT onto a system can activate all of the software that the users of those computers have at their disposal.

 A hacker with a RAT can command power stations, telephone networks, nuclear facilities, or gas pipelines.
-RATs not only represent a corporate security risk, but they can also enable belligerent nations to cripple an enemy country.
+RATs not only represent a corporate network security risk, but they can also enable belligerent nations to cripple an enemy country.

 The original users of RATs for industrial espionage and sabotage were Chinese hackers.
 Over the years, Russia has come to appreciate the power of RATs and has integrated them into its military arsenal.
 APTs are now officially part of the Russian offense strategy that is known as “hybrid warfare.”

 When Russia seized territory from Georgia in 2008 it employed DDoS attacks to block internet services and APTs using RATs to gather intelligence, control, and disrupt Georgian military hardware and essential utilities.
-Russia’s use of RATs to destabilize the Ukraine and the Baltic States continues to this day.
+Russia’s use of RATs to destabilize Ukraine and the Baltic States continues to this day.

-Russia employs semi-official hacker groups, such APT28.
+Russia employs semi-official hacker groups, such as APT28.
 Another hacker group, known as APT15 is regularly used by the Chinese government.
 The names of these groups explain their main strategy, the “advanced persistent threat,” which is facilitated by RATs.